-The style of our musical worship is varied: we use hymns and songs from well-known traditional writers such as John Wesley whose rich and beautiful words have been sung for hundreds of years; through to hymns and songs that have been written right up to the present day - drawing on the many contemporary writers such as Stuart Townend and Matt Redman, as well as hymns that come from the centuries in between.
+The style of our musical worship is varied: we use hymns and songs from well-known traditional writers such as John Wesley whose rich and beautiful words have been sung for hundreds of years; through to hymns and songs that have been written right up to the present day - drawing on the many contemporary writers, as well as hymns that come from the centuries in between.

 Whatever the music, we aim for it to be relevant to today’s congregation without losing the richness of our musical heritage; we believe that this balance better enables our congregation to enter into worship.